 The Volume Effect

-The same crew producing 1,000 units instead of 500 drops the per-unit labor cost to $0.448.
-This is why batch size planning directly affects your margins.
-Fixed setup time and supervision spread across more units, lowering the cost per piece.
+Same crew, same hours, but produce 1,000 units instead of 500 and the per-unit cost drops to $0.448.
+This is why batch size planning hits margins so directly.
+Fixed setup time and supervision spread across more units.

 Track this metric over time.
 If your labor cost per unit rises while output stays flat, you have an efficiency problem worth investigating.
 Exploring different costing methods can help you find the right approach for your operation.